AlfrescoArchive/adf-examples/ADF 1.3.0/listing-tasks/README.md

 ## Prerequisites

+Before running the application, please check the assumptions listed below.

-- Alfresco Activiti Enterprise v1.5.2.1+ (running on port 9999).
-Check [here](https://community.alfresco.com/docs/DOC-6614-installing-activiti-bpm-as-adf-service-layer) for further information on how to install and setup Alfresco Activiti as Alfresco ADF Service Layer.
+- Alfresco Activiti Enterprise v1.5.2.1+ running on `localhost` on port `9999`.
+You can check [here](https://community.alfresco.com/docs/DOC-6614-installing-activiti-bpm-as-adf-service-layer) for further details on how to install and setup Alfresco Activiti as Alfresco ADF Service Layer.

 ## Running the application

-To run the application please follow the tasks below.
+Once the prerequisites will be checked, follow the tasks below to run the application.

-+ Open a terminal and change the directory to be in the `listing-tasks` folder.
+- Open a terminal and change the directory to be in the `listing-tasks` folder.

-+ TODO
+- TODO

 ## Screenshots